IQSS/DataTaggingLibrary/DataTagsWebApp/docs/install-guide.md

 #### On local machine
 Questionnaire is stored in `datatags-app/public/questionnaire`

 1. `cd` into the `datatags-app` directory.
 2. run the `upload-questionnaire.sh` script from the `scripts` folder. (`../scripts/upload-questionnaire.sh`).

 #### On Server
 2. `cd` to `tagging-server`
 3. Run the `link-q.sh` script with the questionnaire you want to link.
 Assuming it's called `q-1123`, that would be `./link-q.sh q-1123`.
 The script will update the symlinks, and restart the application.
-4. Validate that the application is running.
+4. Validate the application is running by trying to use it.